AdaCore/gnatstudio/docs/users_guide/extending.rst

 :program:`rsh`, :program:`telnet`, and :program:`plink`.
 You can add support
 other tools using the tag :file:`<remote_connection_config>`, which requires a :file:`name` attribute giving the name of the tool.
-This name need not necessarilly correspond to the command used to launch the tool.
+This name need not necessarily correspond to the command used to launch the tool.

 The following child tags are defined: